-This unit has a 3.5 GPH per hour capacity, but 84 gallons per day sounds better.
+This unit has a 11 GPH per hour total capacity, but 260 gallons per day sounds better.
+On any single zone you would probably not see more that 6 gallons per hour, or 140 gallons per day.
 If your vessel has a slow and continuous leak or leaks, they should be located and repaired.
 Obviously, if the volume generated by your leaks exceeds the capacity of the unit, the bilges will never become dry.